Pastry

 Alys is a pastry enthusiast and has a variety of specialist pastries she uses for different purposes.
 She cubes her shortening and measures down to 10 gram portions.

 Life’s too short for that, frankly.
 I have bulk-production systems.
+I optimise my recipes to work with standard Aldi package sizes.

 Hot Water Crust